jerometerry/potassium/README.md

 Key Operations
 ==========

-**Hold** - A Hold is an operation on an Event given an initial value, that creates a Behavior with the initial value that updates whenever the Event publishes.
+**Accum** - Accum converts an Event, an initial value, and a snapshot function into a Behavior that accumulates a value as the Event fires.

+An example would having a running sum total, starting with an initial value and using the addition operation as the snapshot.

+**Apply** - Apply is the process of taking a Behavior and a Behavior of mapping functions, to produce of a new Behavior of the return type of the mapping function inside the Behavior.
+This is the primitive for Behavior lifting.

-**Map** - A map is the process of converting an Event or Behavior from one type to another, by supplying a mapping function.
+**Coalesce** - Coalesce is the process of combining several simultaneous values into a single value.

+**Collect** -

 **Filter** - Filtering is the process of throwing away any publishings from source Events that don't evaluate to true through a given filter predicate.

 **Gate** - Gating is the process of now allowing Firing values that don't evaluate to true through a given gate predicate.

-**Merge** - Merging is the process of combining two Events of the same type into a single Event, using a coalesce (combining) function.

-**Snapshot** - Snapshot is the process of sampling a Behaviors value at the time of an Event publishing, and producing a value (a snapshot) by passing the value of the Behavior at the time of the publishing and the value published on the Event into a snapshot function.

-**Apply** - Apply is the process of taking a Behavior and a Behavior of mapping functions, to produce of a new Behavior of the return type of the mapping function inside the Behavior.
-This is the primitive for Behavior lifting.
+**Hold** - A Hold is an operation on an Event given an initial value, that creates a Behavior with the initial value that updates whenever the Event publishes.

 **Lift** - Lifting is the process of taking a multi-valued function (2 or 3 valued functions in Sodium), along with Behaviors for each value of the function, and creating a new Behavior that is computed by evaluating the function with the current values of each of the Behaviors values.